IGNF/geoxygene-docs/site/documentation/application/style-interpolation.rst

 Interpolating between two symbolizers requires to read there definition, interpolate, and put the result back to the SLD.
 By construction the SLD is purely static and do not include any logic.

 We have implemented the interpolation as a validation step, which occurs each time a SLD is modified.
 During this stage the modified SLD is parsed, and depending on its content eventually modified.
 Further processing can be used, for instance for raster interpolation (see expressiveStroke_).
-In that case a new raster is generated on the fly according to input parameters and referred in the SLD.
+In that case a new raster is generated on the fly according to input parameters, then saved to the disk, and linked in the SLD as an usual raster file.

 .. note:: The generated file is temporary and not saved alongside the SLD.
 Each time the SLD is loaded and validated, a new interpolated raster is generated and used for visualization.
 Exporting such SLD outside of Geoxygen would require to manually edit it to refer to a copy of the interpolated raster stored in a known asset folder.